 Data is often lost or incomplete.
 Different platforms report different numbers than your own internal sources.
 Connecting the dots becomes unreliable – which means you’re forced to make important business decisions on shaky ground.

 The most reliable way to get the analytics you need for smart, strategic decisions is by utilizing a first-party tracking model.

-Plus, they rave about the ability to land high quality gigs through the Marketplace portal – which means top micro-influencers are attracted to brands that use the TVPage platform.
+Plus, they rave about the ability to land high quality gigs through the Marketplace portal – which means top micro-influencers are attracted to brands that use the Creatable platform.